SimiPro/mkdl/README.md

 #### interaction with bizhawk
-Based on the gym environment from https://github.com/openai/gym.
-Each mario environment starts its own python server.
-Then we start via some environment variables who point to the bizhawk installation, the bizhawk client.
-For each environment which then reach out to the started python servers and connects on it.
-So we have an 1 to 1 sockets between mario environments on the python side and the mario clients on the bizhawk side.
+Based on the gym environment from https://github.com/openai/gym, each mario environment starts its own python server.
+Then, we start via some environment variables that point to the path the bizhawk client.
+For each environment we establish a connection with  the python servers.
+This results in a  1 to 1 socket between the mario environments on the python side and the Mario clients on the bizhawk side.
 Via this socket we have a primitive text based communication with a few commands e.g. "RESET, 0.1234:1, ..".

 The whole communication is basically encapsulated into the class MarioConnection and the agent only interacts with the MarioEnvironment.
 The MarioEnv implements the proposed Gym methods from openai:
 - Reset -> State: Resets the environment and gets the initial status back.
 - Act(action) -> State,Reward,Done: Executes an action and gets the reward back and if we're done or not.
-- Close -> closes the environment
+- Close -> closes the environment.
 There would be some more methods possibly to use but we don't need them.
 In our case the state is the current screenshot.
 The reward is some number in [0,1).